 Josh was born in St. Louis, Missouri, the “show me” state, where he was raised as the middle child born between two brothers.
 He moved from the Midwest after high school and attended the non-traditional Evergreen State College in Olympia, Washington where he carried with him the demand of the motto from the “show me state.”

-While in college Josh focused in an area of study that combined the modern history of the United States and the former Soviet Union with the philosophical conundrums of contemporary German philosophy.
-After college Josh worked in the trade show industry by managing and arranging labor personnel for installation projects.
-During that time Josh worked with many different groups, unions and individuals and was readily exposed to the disparate treatment of those individuals who were underrepresented and categorized as “minorities”.
+While attending Evergreen State College in 1997, Josh focused in an area of study that combined the modern history of the United States and the former Soviet Union with the philosophical conundrums of contemporary German philosophy.
+After graduating with a Bachelor of Arts degree, Josh worked in the trade show industry by managing and arranging labor personnel for installation projects.
+During that time Josh worked with many different groups, unions and individuals, and was readily exposed to the disparate treatment of those individuals who were underrepresented and categorized as “minorities”.
+Finally, Josh attended Willamette University College of Law where he earned his Juris Doctorate degree in 2004,

 Josh began interning and clerking with law firms in the Portland, Oregon area in 2000.
 By 2003 he was certified by the Oregon Supreme Court to appear and litigate misdemeanor matters in court as an apprentice law student under the supervision of a practicing attorney.
 He litigated several misdemeanor trials prior to finishing law school and prior to admittance to the bar association.